-- 1 The TNC positions the tool over the cutter infeed point. - 2 At the first plunging depth, the tool mills along the programmed slot wall at the milling feed rate Q12 while respecting the finishing allowance for the side. - 3 At the end of the contour, the TNC moves the tool to the opposite wall and returns to the infeed point. - 4 Steps 2 and 3 are repeated until the programmed milling depth Q1 is reached. - 5 Then the tool moves to the set-up clearance.
+- 1 The TNC positions the tool over the cutter infeed point. - 2 At the first plunging depth, the tool mills along the programmed slot wall at the milling feed rate Q12 while respecting the finishing allowance for the side. - 3 At the end of the contour, the TNC moves the tool to the opposite wall and returns to the infeed point. - 4 Steps 2 and 3 are repeated until the programmed milling depth Q1 is reached. - 5 If you have defined the tolerance in Q21, the TNC then remachines the slot walls to be as parallel as possible. - 6 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle (depending on machine parameter 7420).